mikemac1/city-explorer-api/README.md

 ## Comments & Reflections Lab 7

-Number and name of feature: Feature #1 - Set up server repository Estimate of time needed to complete: 120 minutes
+### Number and name of feature: Feature #1 - Set up server repository

+Estimate of time needed to complete: 120 minutes
 Start time: 1:00pm
 Finish time: 2:12pm
-Actual time needed to complete:  1hour 12 minutes
+Actual time needed to complete:  1 hour 12 minutes

-Number and name of feature: Feature #2 - Weather Estimate of time needed to complete: 120 minutes
+### Number and name of feature: Feature #2 - Weather

+Estimate of time needed to complete: 120 minutes
-Start time: 2:30pm
+Start time: 2:30pm (Tuesday)
 Finish time:
-Actual time needed to complete: Worked for 3 hours on Tuesday
+Actual time needed to complete: Worked for 3 hours on Tuesday, worked for ~3 hours on Wednesday

-Number and name of feature: Feature 3 - Errors Estimate of time needed to complete:
+### Number and name of feature: Feature 3 - Errors

+Estimate of time needed to complete:
 Start time:
 Finish time:
 Actual time needed to complete:

-- What went well, that I might forget if I don’t write down?

-The steps to build the express server.
-Definitely a few of them but it felt good to get it running with no issues.
-Of course nothing was going on with regards to requests or responses between the front & back end but the initial server build felt good.

-- What did I learn today?

-The importance of understanding the data object you are reaching out to.
-After getting stuck and watching three T/As struggle with connecting to it as well it is definitely not an easy subject to master.

-- What should I do differently next time?

-Really I am not sure.
-I asked for help quickly and I'm worse off now than I was yesterday.

-What still puzzles me, or what do I need to learn more about?

-I literally do not get the syntax, or the components required for the passing of data between the front-end and back-end.
-A big part of that is the data itself but putting it together is even more complex and I'm trying to work thru it.